Installation

 Prerequisites

-Before you install cnspec or integrate Linux systems with Mondoo, you must:
+Before you install cnspec, you must:

-• Confirm access to the internet using the terminal
+• Have internet access from the terminal

-• Confirm access to Mondoo systems using the terminal
+• Have access to Mondoo Platform endpoints

-• Synchronize your system clock
+• Have a synchronized system clock

-If you install cnspec on machines that can't download and install updates (because they're air-gapped or don't give cnspec write access), you must deploy cnspec providers.
+Note: If you install cnspec on machines that can't download and install updates (because they're air-gapped or don't give cnspec write access), you must deploy cnspec providers.
 To learn more, read Manage cnspec Providers.

 Check internet connectivity from the terminal: